nicolasdao/google-cloud-tasks/README.md

 1. Have a Google Cloud Account.

-2. Have a Project in that Google Account (the next step are specific to that Project). __WARNING__: As of today (Oct 2018), Google Cloud Tasks API is in beta.
+2. Have a Project in that Google Account (the next step are specific to that Project). __WARNING__: As of today (June 2019), Google Cloud Tasks API is in beta.
 That means that not all locations are available.
-Make sure that your App Engine is running in one of the following location:
+Make sure that your App Engine is running in one of the regions described in the [Annexes](#annexes)/[Available Regions](#available-regions).
-	- asia-northeast1 (Tokyo)
-	- asia-south1 (Mumbai)
-	- australia-southeast1 (Sydney)
-	- europe-west1 (Belgium)
-	- europe-west2 (London)
-	- europe-west3 (Frankfurt)
-	- us-central1 (Iowa)
-	- us-east1 (South Carolina)
-	- us-east4 (Northern Virginia)

 > Google keeps adding more location until this service moves from beta to GA.
 You can double the latest list at [https://cloud.google.com/tasks/docs/dual-overview](https://cloud.google.com/tasks/docs/dual-overview).